BrightcoveLearning/outlearn-player-technologies/modules/css-module.md

 Now that we've added classes to the HTML tags, we need to add the CSS that defines the way we want our playlist to look.

-For the overall list, we will constrain it to match the width of the player, and set the margin and padding to 0.
+For the overall list, we will constrain it to match the width of the player, and height to present one row of images.
+We'll set the margin and padding to 0, and we don't want bullets, so we'll set `list-style-type` to `none`.
 Since all the thumbnails will not fit in the player width, we will also define the `overflow-x` property to allow the list to scroll horizontally.
+By default, though, extra list items would roll over to a new row, so we'll prevent that by setting `white-space` to `nowrap`.

-For the list items, first of all, we don't want bullets, so we will define the `list-type` as none.
-We also want the thumbnails to be laid out horizontally rather than vertically.
+For the list items, first of all, we want the thumbnails to be laid out horizontally rather than vertically.
 To do this, we will use the `display` property, setting it to `inline-block`.

 For the images, we will add a border to set them off from one another, set the margin to 0 to keep the list compact. and resize the images using the width and height properties to fit four images across the bottom of the player.